Skip to main content

 Patients receive results without the system knowing their medical history.
 If two users produce the same cosine similarity, they are the same patient to the pipeline.

-We described this as "fragmented awareness," no persistent profiles capturing medications, allergies, or conditions across sessions.
+This was described as "fragmented awareness," where a lack of persistent profiles capturing medications, allergies, or conditions across sessions creates friction.
 Each interaction starts cold.
 The patient filters the results themselves, using the clinical judgment they came to the platform to get help with.

 What was the solution designed by HPPIE?